exasol-labs/exasol-labs-community-edition/README.md

 - ☁️ **Avoid cloud-synced directories:**
   Do **not** store or sync your VM folder in cloud backup services like OneDrive, Dropbox, or iCloud.
-  These tools may lock or partially sync large VM files, causing instability.
+  These tools may lock or partially sync large VM files, causing instability or degrade VM performance.

 - 🧩 **Architecture limitation:**
   Exasol Community Edition currently supports **only x86-64 processor architectures** (Intel / AMD).